-In order to gain practical experience with biometrics, a series of small-scale biometric pilots in the Netherlands is started and planned by government institutions [1].
+In order to gain practical experience with biometrics, a series of small-scale biometric pilots in the Netherlands is completed or started by government institutions [1].
 These pilots concentrate on the biometric technologies provisionally selected by ICAO: facial recognition, finger pattern recognition and iris recognition.